Consent Preferences

 Review Your Medication Plan

-Your care team identifies the optimal medications for your protocol and reviews every available savings opportunity — manufacturer discounts, pharmacy programs, and current pricing reductions.
+Your care team identifies the medications for your protocol and reviews every available savings opportunity — manufacturer discounts, pharmacy programs, and current pricing.

 3